ArifADS/Curriculo/curriculum.en.md

 * GitHub: https://github.com/ArifADS

 ## About me
-I started to learn programming with a scripting language called AutoIt, for Windows, then I changed to macOS and I started on iOS Development with a personal app named "Beisbol Hoy", or "Baseball Today" in english, when iOS 7 landed in 2013, written in Obj-C but the next year I changed it to Swift 1.
+I started to learn programming with a scripting language called AutoIt, for Windows.
+When I changed to macOS I started on iOS Development with a personal app named "Beisbol Hoy", or "Baseball Today" in english, when iOS 7 landed in 2013, written in Obj-C but the next year I changed it to Swift 1.

 Later, I moved to Panama and worked as a freelance, I developed an app named "RTC GPS" that uses Google Maps services and a GPS installed in a vehicle, so you can have basic controls of its location, ignition, etc. It later integrated Bluetooth that calculates proximity and keyless door opening.

-After that I worked in a company named Pineapple Technologies for about 20 months, I developed a great Point Of Sale with inventory management and integration with Fiscal Printers through a Rasperry Pi (Invu POS).
+After that I worked in a company named Pineapple Technologies for about 20 months, I developed a great Point Of Sale, which I feel very proud, with inventory management and integration with Fiscal Printers through a Rasperry Pi (Invu POS).
 Meanwhile since I have always made the backends for my personal projects, I started to learn Node.js, changing from the ageing PHP, which worked perfect for the server I installed in the Rasperry Pi projects.

+Now I'm in Madrid more focused on iOS Development, learning a lot about best practices and evolving together with Swift.

 ## Job Experience
+* Lola Market (November 2018 - Present)
+  * Maintain, update and add new feature to Clients and Shoppers App
+  * Update Obj-C code base to clean Swift.
 * Quadram Services (February 2018 - September 2018)
   * Develop new and update more than 6 different apps in iOS with different requirements.
   * Create Cocoapods Frameworks for code sharing between projects.